You found our list of the best virtual murder mystery games online!

 14. Sour Grapes of Wrath

 Sour Grapes of Wrath tells the tale of a murder at a winery.
 The characters are a distraught widow, and six shady visitors, one of whom is a cold-blooded killer.
-This free downloadable murder mystery contains nearly 70 pages of clues, directions, scripts, character background, and party-planning tips.
-Virtual party guests can access the guide with a simple click of a button.
+This free, downloadable, online murder mystery game contains nearly 70 pages of clues, directions, scripts, character background, and party-planning tips.
+Virtual or Zoom party guests can access the guide with a simple click of a button.

 Learn more about Sour Grapes of Wrath.